Table of Contents

 Following treatment, ongoing weekly therapy sessions and involvement in a local recovery support group can help sustain recovery long-term.
 Sober living is another good aftercare option.

 Capo By the Sea Provides Effective Treatment for Alcohol Use Disorder

-Capo By the Sea is an elite addiction treatment program serving Southern California, nestled in a quiet coastal community.
-Capo By the Sea offers the highest grade of treatment interventions for individuals struggling with alcohol abuse or alcoholism.
-The tranquil seaside setting provides the perfect setting for healing and therapy, and the luxury amenities cater to every creature comfort.
+Capo by the Sea is an elite treatment program serving Southern California, nestled in a quiet coastal town.
+Capo by the Sea offers the highest grade of treatment interventions for people who struggle with alcohol abuse or alcoholism.
+The tranquil seaside setting provides the perfect setting for healing and therapy.
+The luxury appointments address every creature comfort.

 Call our friendly admissions team to ask any questions about alcohol use disorder.
 For more details about the rehab program, please contact Capo by the Sea today at (888) 529-2114.